EbiSadeghi/Security-Mess/README.md

 ## Overview

 Welcome to the **Secure and Performant Code Project**!
-This repository is dedicated to providing high-quality, secure, and efficient code — primarily in C++.
+This repository is dedicated to developing high-quality, secure, and efficient code — primarily in C++.
 Our goal is to create a modular and maintainable codebase that adheres to best practices in software development.

 ## Features